ludvigdoeser/scalableMLproject/README.md

 where $x_t$ denotes the daily observed sentiment score values, $y_t$ denotes the desired exponential moving average, $\alpha \in (0,1)$ is the smoothing factor, and $n=7$ in our case correpsonds to a 7-day time-window for exponential smoothing.
 We may simply understand that the exponential moving average is applied to **give a greater weight and significance on the most recent sentiment score data**.
 We have also tested using $n=20$ days as the smoothing time-window, and observed similar results with using $n=7$, which validates our current choice with 7-day exponential smooothing.

-After extracting the relevant information from the two raw datasets, we upload the corresponding two feature groups containing (normalized) historical stock data and (smoothed) news sentiment score data respectively, to the Hopsworks feature store.
+After extracting the relevant information from the two raw datasets, we upload the corresponding two feature groups containing (normalized) historical stock data and (smoothed) news sentiment score data respectively, to the `Hopsworks feature store`.
 Then these two feature groups are merged with the column **date** as the primary key to provide us with the online-embedded feature view.
 In order to match the two feature groups, we only select the rows corresponding to business days from the news sentiment feature group, where the TSLA stock are traded and a closing price is available.

 ## Training Pipeline
 Specifically for each business day, our training dataset contains the previous closing prices of the past 7 business days and the 7-day exponential moving average of the news sentiment score values.